What are the top New Jersey game design programs for 2023?

 Students in all Department of Design Programs at The College of New Jersey have opportunities to gain experience through the TCNJ Internship Program.
 Students have had the opportunity to intern at companies and studios such as DreamWorks, NFL Films, and Amazon.

-Graduates of IMM BA Program at The College of New Jersey have bene hired at places such as Nickelodeon, TIME, and MakerBot.
+Graduates of IMM BA Program at The College of New Jersey have been hired at places such as Nickelodeon, TIME, and MakerBot.
 Some program alumni have gone on to pursue graduate study at top schools such as Savannah College of Art and Design (SCAD), School of Visual Arts (SVA), and New York University (NYU).

 Established in 1855 as the New Jersey State Normal School, The College of New Jersey serves approximately 7,400 students enrolled in more than 50 liberal arts and professional programs across seven schools including Arts & Communication; Business; Humanities & Social Sciences; Education; Science; Nursing, Health, & Exercise Science; and Engineering.
 The College of New Jersey is accredited by the Middle States Commission on Higher Education (MSCHE).